mvysny/mvysny.github.io/_posts/2021-12-15-force-browser-download.md

 ## Programmatic Downloads

-You can try to call the following on button click, to open the download in a new popup:
+You can try to call [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) as follows, on button click, to open the download in a new popup:
 ```java
 button.getElement().executeJs("window.open($0)", registration.getResourceUri().toString()));
 ```